whysgai/BooPlagiraismBad/README.md

 *DBCONNECTIONSTRING*

-Specifies the location of the bpb MongoDB database
+Specifies the location of the bpb MongoDB database.
+Must point to where the database is hosted.

 Example Value: "mongodb://127.0.0.1:27017/bpb"